Assessments

 (WIAT-III)

-The WIAT-III (Wechsler Individual Achievement Test, Third Edition) offers a structured way to assess academic skills across a variety of domains.
-Designed for individuals from preschool through to adulthood, it explores key areas such as reading, writing, mathematics, and oral language.
+The WIAT-III (Wechsler Individual Achievement Test, Third Edition) is a standardised assessment used to explore academic skills across a range of domains.
+Suitable for individuals from preschool through to adulthood, it helps to build a clearer picture of abilities in areas such as reading, writing, mathematics, and oral language.

-What educational assessments look for
+What educational assessments explore

 Educational assessments are designed to offer a clearer understanding of each person’s unique learning profile, including their strengths, areas where additional support may be helpful, and the factors that influence how they think and learn.

-These assessments may consider:
+These assessments may explore:

 How the educational assessment process works